How to Grow Cannabis in Soil

 Outdoor Growing – most outdoor growers choose to grow with soil.
 In the wild, cannabis grows in soil, so growing outdoors in soil is most like a cannabis plant’s natural environment.
 Many people find that when growing cannabis outdoors, soil is the simplest and most intuitive way to grow.
 Growing with composted “super soil” gives the grower the ability to grow outside without needing to add synthetic bottled nutrients or manage the pH of the soil.

-Option 1: Store-Bought Soil + Nutrients – Growers can buy soil online or at a store, and simply add nutrients throughout their grow while watering for thriving, happy cannabis plants.
+Option 1: Store-Bought Soil + Nutrients (info below) – Growers can buy soil online or at a store, and simply add nutrients throughout their grow while watering for thriving, happy cannabis plants.

 Option 2: Compost or Purchase “Super Soil” – For those who don’t want to worry about soil pH or adding nutrients throughout the grow, there is the option of amending and composting your own super soil (or buying it already composted) specifically made for cannabis plants.
 While this option takes more time before you start growing, it can be somewhat simpler especially for those who have composted soil in the past.